 We are pleased to present the 2020-2025 Strategic Plan (Pdf) for the Hastings and Prince Edward District School Board (HPEDSB).

 At HPEDSB we are committed to student success and well-being.
 Each student is an individual with unique interests, goals, strengths and challenges.
-We have high expectations of great achievement for everyone in the HPEDSB family, as we continue our learning together.
+We have high expectations of achievement for everyone in the HPEDSB family, as we continue learning together.

 Lead with integrity and high expectations for all.

 Inspire curiosity, display compassion and empathy, nurture individuality and foster a sense of community on our journey to higher achievement.

 - Annual increase in the percentage of students meeting the provincial standards in Grade 3, 6, 9, and 10 assessments